NO ONE CHOOSES TO BE AN ADDICT

 It is hard for me to believe that the stigma of addiction/alcoholism is still so paramount.
 It is everywhere!
 It keeps us away from searching out help and treatment.
 It confides us to a life of loneliness, shame and then death.

 Junkie!
 Drugie!
-Looser!
+Loser!
 Better off dead! – The comments scream all over the place.

 I read this now and I am so disturbed.
 Yet, I know that I used to be that person – I used to judge this way.
 I never got into drugs because my dad would always talk down about people using drugs; those were the ones that had no morals what so ever!
 But drinking was, for the most part, OK.
 Drugs were not at all.
 That’s what I believed, for many years.
-Then come to find out that my bio mom was an alcoholic!
+Then come to find out that my bio mom was was addicted!
 My entire family hated her and never had anything good to say about her, ever!
-And then, my uncle, alcoholic and addict, who sold off most of my grandmother’s antiques to support his habit.
+And then, my uncle was addicted, who sold off most of my grandmother’s antiques to support his habit.
 Oh yes!
 These were the losers in my family, and everyone knew about them.

 Then me.
 Me!?
 Really?!
 Me?!
 Not possible!

 It was absolutely excruciating to find out that I was one of them!
 But I was.
 I am.
 That is when I realized that people do not choose to be addicts.
-I did NOT choose to be an alcoholic, as a matter of fact I would have done anything in this world just not to be an alcoholic, like them, like my mom!
+I did NOT chose to be was addicted as a matter of fact I would have done anything in this world just not to be was addicted, like them, like my mom!
 But I am.
 And I know now that there is hope.
 There is sobriety!